 Because grant opportunities change regularly, staying informed is essential.

 Many founders exploring grants also consider other funding routes when building their financial strategy.
+For example, government startup grants can be a strong starting point, as they provide structured funding opportunities backed by public institutions.

 Tips for Applying for Small Business Grants